 A tetanus vaccine is administered to protect you against tetanus.
-Tetanus, also known as lockjaw, is a bacterial infection caused by Clostridium tetani.
+Tetanus, also known as lockjaw, is a bacterial infection according to Mayo Clinic.
 The bacteria enter your body through a puncture wound, dirty cut or animal bite.
 Once in the body, the bacteria release toxic poisons that impair nerves that control your muscles.
-The doctor may advise you to avoid vigorous arm activities like weightlifting after receiving a tetanus vaccine, according to Drugs.com.
+The doctor may advise you to avoid vigorous arm activities like weightlifting after receiving a tetanus vaccine.

 Weightlifting and Tetanus Vaccine

-Patients who receive a tetanus vaccine are advised to wait one or two days before resuming vigorous exercises such as weightlifting so as to allow arm soreness and swelling to heal, according to Centers for Diseases Control and Prevention.
-During the waiting period, patients should assess the site of tetanus vaccine injection for any signs of infections.
-They should also assess the general appearance of the arm and report any abnormalities to the doctor.
-If no arm abnormalities are noted after two days, patients may resume weightlifting.
+People who receive a tetanus vaccine might be advised to wait one or two days before resuming vigorous exercises such as weightlifting so as to allow arm soreness and swelling to heal.
+During the waiting period, assess the site of tetanus vaccine injection for any signs of infections.
+Check the general appearance of the arm and report any abnormalities to the doctor.
+If no arm abnormalities are noted after two days, you may likely resume weightlifting.

 Weightlifting Complications After the Vaccine